orlando-aloware/devops-sandbox/README.md

     ```

 4.  **Grafana Agent Configuration**
+    The `agent-config.yaml` file controls how data is sent to Grafana Cloud.

+    > **Important**: This file contains secrets.
+Do not commit your real credentials to version control.

-    Open `agent-config.yaml` in the root directory.
-You **MUST** update this file with your Grafana Cloud credentials.
+    Update `agent-config.yaml` with your Grafana Cloud credentials:

-    Replace the following placeholders:
     - `YOUR_PROMETHEUS_URL` (e.g., `https://prometheus-prod-xx-xx.grafana.net/api/prom/push`)
     - `YOUR_PROMETHEUS_USER` (User ID)
     - `YOUR_PROMETHEUS_PASSWORD` (API Key / Access Policy Token)